lmachens/soc.th.gl/README.md

 ## Contribution

 This app is Open Source.
 Contributors are highly welcome!
+You can find open tasks and issues on [GitHub](https://github.com/lmachens/soc.gg/issues).

 Join us on [Discord](https://discord.com/invite/NTZu8Px) if you like to contribute.